dfm/emcee/README.md

 `% python setup.py install`

-on the command line to install a module called markovpy in the default Python path.
+on the command line to install a module called pyest in the default Python path.